tea7010/MyLearning/english/writing.md

 * I made mexican food for the first time.
 I made tacos and nachos using pre-cooked shredded pork.
 I bought corn while toltiyas and it made me full soon after I ate two tacos.
 It is wondering why corn based toltiyas make people full so early.
 * I made Mexican food for the first time.
 I prepared tacos and nachos using pre-cooked shredded pork.
 I bought corn tortillas, and I became full after eating just two tacos.
 It’s interesting how corn-based tortillas make people feel full so quickly.

+* I am looking for a campsite that can experience fossicking that is to find a gem stones from natural.
+There are several places even close to the city, but most of fossicking sites are remote, which take about 6 to 10 hour drive.
+I want to experience that in close place and if I and my family are really into it, I would consider long trip to the remote sites.
+* I’m looking for a campsite where I can try fossicking, which is searching for gemstones in nature.
+There are several places near the city, but most fossicking sites are in remote areas, requiring a 6 to 10-hour drive.
+I’d like to experience it somewhere closer first, and if my family and I really enjoy it, I’d consider taking a longer trip to a remote site.